 It's also customizable so if you want to make it vegetarian, or vegan you can do that by omitting the chicken stock, pancetta, and Parmigiano Reggiano rind.
 It will still have incredible flavor thanks to the roasted garlic!

-Roasted garlic tuscan white bean soup is great with a side of garlic bread and a simple green salad but also pairs well with sandwiches, like our hot roast beef sandwich with onion jam.
+Roasted garlic Tuscan white bean soup is great with a side of garlic bread and a green salad with Italian vinaigrette but also pairs well with sandwiches, like our hot roast beef sandwich with onion jam.

 How to make it